thegajan/werk/README.md

 # werk
 A Time Productivity App.
-# Not complete CUZ SAMEER IS TO BUSY FUCKING HIMSELF
+# Not complete CUZ SAMEER IS TOO BUSY FUCKING HIMSELF